CyberDuck79/Get_next_line/README.md

 O(n) -> n = line size / buffer size
 Linked list indexed by fd for multi-fd remains.
 fsanitize address and leaks checked.

+POST PROJECT VALIDATION :
+total recursive version :
+Single malloc for the totality of the reading via recursion.
+Save buffers on the call stack since end of file or detection of '\n' in a current buffer,
+then malloc, return and reverse copy the buffers. (really fast !)